 You wrote a prompt with 5 few-shot examples to teach the model your output style.
-Two of the examples are excellent — sharp, specific, the exact register you want.
-Three were copied from older drafts and are mediocre — verbose, generic, slightly off-tone.
+Two are excellent: sharp, specific, the exact register you want.
+Three were copied from older drafts and are mediocre: verbose, generic, slightly off-tone.
 You expect the model to learn from the good ones.
 It doesn’t.
 It produces output that averages all 5, leaning toward the mediocre majority.
-Sometimes worse — it mimics the mediocre examples’ bad habits while ignoring the good examples’ standout traits.
+Sometimes worse: it mimics the mediocre examples’ bad habits while ignoring the good examples’ standout traits.

 Common causes